-Other income consists primarily of interest income earned on our cash balances held at commercial banks and foreign currency transaction gains (losses).
-In 2020, other income also included gains recognized on termination of a sublease and lease incentive.
+Other income (expense) consists primarily of interest income earned on our cash balances held at commercial banks and foreign currency transaction gains (losses).
+In the three months ended March 31, 2021 and 2020, other income also included gains recognized on termination of a leases, subleases, and a lease incentive.